CrispinStichart/LearnPythonTheRightWay/lectures/section 1/Lesson 3 -- Becoming a Programmer.md

 REPLs are a fantastic tool in every programming language that supports them, and they're not just for beginners.
 In my everyday programming, I'm constantly using the REPL to quickly test ideas and validate my approach.

 However, not all REPLs are built the same. online-python.com provides access to the basic, built-in python REPL.
 It's great, but you'll notice there's no syntax highlighting or auto-completion.
-For that, slide on over to [this website](https://www.pythonanywhere.com/try-ipython/) that provides access to the `iPython` terminal, which does the same thing, but makes it prettier and more user-friendly.
+For that, slide on over to [this website](https://www.pythonanywhere.com/try-ipython/) that provides access to the `IPython` terminal, which does the same thing, but makes it prettier and more user-friendly.

 ## Back To Variables
-You can use variables in any place that would accept whatever thing the variable references.
-Quick side note: now that I'm introduced the REPL, I usually won't be using `print()` in any short examples from now on.
+You can use variables in any place that would accept whatever data the variable references.
+Quick side note: now that I've introduced the REPL, I usually won't be using `print()` in any short examples from now on.
 So remember that if you want to run these examples in the text editor, you'll need to use `print()` whenever you actually want to see output.

 ```python
 a = 10